 North of the Ajo Mountains stand a box-shaped monolith made of layers of volcanic rock called Montezuma's Head.
 Montezuma is the name western O'odham gave to the ancient O'oodham deity, I'itoi.
 The area is held as sacred and the Tohono O'odham and Hia-Ced O'odham make personal and family pilgrimages to the site, which was placed on the National Register of Historic Places in 1994.
-Formally named I'itoi Mo'o --Montezuma's Head and 'Oks Daha --Old Woman Sitting, many stories are connected to the site.
-One story states that the people avoided the sacred site after sunset-on pain of turning to stone.
-One day, a tired old woman sat down to rest, and as the sun set, she- and the basket she carried- turned to stone and are there today.
+Formally named I'itoi Mo'o - Montezuma's Head and 'Oks Daha - Old Woman Sitting, many stories are connected to the site.
+One story states that the people avoided the sacred site after sunset on pain of turning to stone.
+One day, a tired old woman sat down to rest and as the sun set she- and the basket she carried turned to stone and are there today.
 The smaller rock block just north of the main peak [Montezuma's Head] is said to be the woman's basket.

-The highest peak in the Puerto Blanco Mountains is formed of rhyolite and named for National Park Service Ranger, Frank Pinkley.
+The highest peak in the Puerto Blanco Mountains is formed of rhyolite and named for National Park Service Ranger Frank Pinkley.
 As the superintendent of the Southwestern National Monuments, Pinkley administered 27 national monuments in four states, and was excitedly planning the development of Organ Pipe Cactus National Monument at the time of his death in 1940.
 "The Boss," as Pinkley was affectionately known, left an extraordinary legacy.
-Pinkley wrote monthly essays and articles to his staff which was compiled into the collection, Ruminations from The Boss.
+Pinkley wrote monthly essays and articles to his staff, which were compiled into the collection, Ruminations from The Boss.
 The interesting, often humorous essays written by Pinkley revealed his uncanny ability to explain, instruct, and entice his fellow Park Rangers in a fatherly way.

 Twin Peaks - Levy

-Formed of volcanic rock Levy Peak is the lower, eastern peak of Twin Peaks named for local figure M.G.
+Formed of volcanic rock, Levy Peak is the lower, eastern peak of Twin Peaks named for local figure M.G.
 Levy.
 Born in Texas, Levy studied mining at Heidelberg University in Germany before founding the Levy Mining, Mercantile & Contracting Company in 1912.
 Levy owned the rights to Organ Pipe Cactus' Victoria Mine as well as a series of retail stores that catered to local miners, ranchers and homesteaders.
 One of his many stores was located at Quitobaquito Springs.

 Twin Peaks - Gadsden Peak